High-Dimensional Tail Index Regression

 \section{Introduction}

-A large literature is devoted to tail features of distributions -- see \citet{deHaan07} and \citet{Resnick07} for reviews and references.
-A distribution $F$ is regularly varying with exponent $\alpha$ if its tail is well approximated by a Pareto distribution with shape parameter $\alpha$.
-This regularity condition implies that common tail features of interest, such as tail probabilities, extreme quantiles, and tail conditional expectations, can be written in terms of $\alpha$.
-Estimates of them are constructed by plugging in estimated values of $\alpha$.
-The literature contains numerous suggestions along these lines, a part of which is reviewed in the surveys cited above.
+A large literature is dedicated to tail features of distributions -- see \citet{deHaan07} and \citet{Resnick07} for reviews and references.
+As a common assumption, a distribution $F$ \textit{regularly varies with exponent} $\alpha$ if its tail is well approximated by a Pareto distribution with shape parameter $\alpha$.
+This regularity condition implies that common tail features of interest, such as tail probabilities, extreme quantiles, and tail conditional expectations, can be expressed in terms of $\alpha$.
+Estimates of these features are obtained by plugging in estimated values of $\alpha$.
+The literature contains numerous suggestions along these lines, some of which are reviewed in the surveys cited below.

-To motivate this framework in contemporary applications, consider the distribution of credits in social media.
-Figure \ref{fig:intro:loglog} draws the so-called log-log plot for the distribution of the number $Y$ of ``likes'' in LGBTQ$+$ posts in X (formerly Twitter).
-If the distribution of $Y$ is Pareto with exponent $\alpha$, then the log-log plot is linear, as in this figure, with its slope indicating $-1/\alpha$.
-This observation motivates us to use the aforementioned technology for analyses of viral posts on social media.
+Consider the distribution of credits in social media to motivate this framework in contemporary applications.
+Figure \ref{fig:intro:loglog} displays the so-called \textit{log-log plot} for the distribution of the number $Y$ of ``likes'' in LGBTQ$+$ posts in X (formerly Twitter).
+If the distribution of $Y$ is Pareto with exponent $\alpha$, the log-log plot would appear linear, as in this figure, with its slope indicating $-1/\alpha$.
+This observation motivates us to utilize the aforementioned technology for analyzing viral posts on social media.

 We emphasize that the Pareto tail is not unique to our dataset.
 It has also been documented and explained for numerous economic, finance, and insurance datasets, including city sizes, firm sizes, stock returns, and natural disasters.
 See \citet{gabaix2009,gabaix2016JEP} for examples.
 In text analysis and linguistics, Zipf's law states that, given a large sample of words, the frequency of any word is inversely proportional to its rank in the frequency table.
 This empirical finding can also be characterized by the Pareto distribution with $\alpha \approx 1$ \citep[e.g.,][p.139]{fagan2010introduction}.